mkscrg/WebPaste/README.md

 Paste between websites with better formatting.
 Use with Raycast, Alfred, or your preferred macOS script runner.

-TODO
-- [ ] fix line breaks between paragraphs, sometimes missing
-- [ ] gif in README below
-- [ ] test with more sites, inbound and outbound
-  - how GMail-specific is this? any sites where it's super wrong?
-- [ ] get images working

 ## Usage

 Copy text from a website, then activate WebPaste.